mattallen-it/mrtg-az900-the-bridge/labs/lab-04-azure-architecture-and-resource-hierarchy/README.md

 ### Microsoft Learn

-Microsoft Learn was used as the official source for AZ-900 architecture concepts.
+Microsoft Learn was used as the primary certification-aligned source for Azure architecture concepts.

-It provided coverage for:
+It provided structured coverage of:

+- Azure geographies
 - Azure regions
 - Region pairs
 - Sovereign regions